 We recently picked up our Off Grid Expedition 2.0 trailer in Lake Havasu City, AZ.
 It was delivered to Lead Dog Motorsports from Edmonton, Canada.
 Lead Dog is a location ambassador.
-Randy is very knowledgable and it was fun to speak to him and view his trailer.
+Randy is very knowledgeable and it was fun to speak to him and view his trailer.

 We had high hopes of hitting the trail immediately after doing the trailer walkthrough but the day got late and we decided to camp along the Colorado River in a developed campground.
 I don’t normally do this type of camping but with a brand new trailer it was convenient.
 The plan was to take dirt from Parker, AZ to just north of Wickenburg, AZ.
 There are a number of great trails in this area.
 The route is called the Desert Paradise 4X4 trail.
 Thanks go out to Arizona Backcountry Explorers for publishing information about the trail.

 I am of the opinion that if I buy something and invest time, money, and passion into it you should use it.
 So the trailer stayed clean and pristine for less than 24 hours.
 Halfway through the trip home, the “AZ Pinstriping” began.
 Oh well.

 After a short night of camping, we headed south to Parker to fuel up and hit the trail.
 On short trips like this, we stop when we want to stop and camp where we want to camp.
 Especially with a new trailer and wanting to test its capabilities.